 70% of nations have deep-sea environments within their maritime Exclusive Economic Zones, yet only 16% of them are able to explore those environments.
 This is especially true for less economically developed countries.
 The dearth of technological capability and knowledge leads to a lack of exploration, inappropriate or inadequate management decisions, and unaware populations.
 My Deep Sea, My Backyard was a pilot project that aimed to try to change this by empowering nations to explore their own deep-sea backyards using low-cost technology, while building lasting in-country capacity.

-‘My Deep Sea, My Backyard’ takes place in two small island developing states – the Republic of Kiribati and Trinidad and Tobago – from summer 2018 to summer 2019.
-It utilizes deep-sea Drop Cameras developed by National Geographic’s Exploration Technology team and OpenROV’s Trident Remotely Operated Vehicles to explore our mesophotic zone and deep ocean for the first time.
-Both technologies collect compelling imagery, but require minimal resources and expertise.
+‘My Deep Sea, My Backyard’ took place in two small island developing states – the Republic of Kiribati and Trinidad and Tobago – from summer 2018 to summer 2019.
+It utilized deep-sea Drop Cameras developed by National Geographic’s Exploration Technology team and OpenROV’s Trident Remotely Operated Vehicles to explore our mesophotic zone and deep ocean for the first time.
+These technologies were used as they collect compelling imagery, but require minimal resources and expertise.

 Why should we explore our deep ocean?